aman-deep739/aman-deep739/README.md

 - 👋 Hi, I’m @aman-deep739
 - 👀 I’m interested in DevOps and Cloud
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://www.linkedin.com/in/aman-deep-932337213/

 <!---
 aman-deep739/aman-deep739 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.